HarshVardhanSinghThakur/rumi/README.md

 - Implement responsive design principles
 - Use a charting library of your choice (e.g., Chart.js, D3.js, or Recharts)
 - Handle loading and error states appropriately
-- Ensure accessibility standards are met

 ### Evaluation Criteria

 - Feature completeness
 - Code organization and architecture
 - Component reusability
-- Performance considerations
 - UI/UX design choices
 - Error handling
 - Code quality and documentation
-- Accessibility implementation

 ### Bonus Points

 - Animations for transitions between different data formats
 - Export functionality for charts and tables
 - Unit tests for components
-- Custom styling for charts to match the application theme

 ## IMPORTANT NOTE
 - Make sure that you understand the existing code and the code that YOU write.